 |I’ll try||Whatever it takes|

 |Owners / Bosses||Co-Committed equals|

 This new feeling of project delivery leads the organization to take actions in a more committed way.
-In the realm of commitment, there is no gray area.
+In the realm of Commitment Based Management, there is no gray area.
 It is 100% or nothing.
 If I claim to be 90% committed, what lives in the uncommitted 10% are all of my potential excuses and the back doors that I leave open for non-performance.”
 When you commit, you are committing to “Whatever it takes” to produce the outcome by the committed date.